lwjohnst86/analyzing-cohorts-course/chapter1.md

 ```

 `@instructions`
-- Use the tidyr `spread` function to have CVD status (the key) as the new column headers, and the mean values (the value) as the values in the new columns.
+- Use the tidyr `spread` function to have CVD status as the new column headers, and the mean values variable as the values in the new columns.

 `@hint`
 - Use `got_cvd` as the key argument.